Rudy Gobert: 2023–24 season: Fourth DPOY and first Conference Finals

 On November 14, 2023, Gobert was involved in an altercation in a game against the Golden State Warriors in which during a team brawl, Gobert entered the brawl to separate Warriors guard Klay Thompson and teammate Jaden McDaniels.
 Warriors forward Draymond Green put Gobert into a chokehold and pulled him away from the fight while Gobert was trying to separate the two players.
 This resulted in Green, along with Thompson and McDaniels, being ejected from the game for their participation in the brawl.
 Gobert later called out Green's actions as "clown behavior".

 On December 2, Gobert scored a personal season-high 26 points on 10-of-12 shooting along with 12 rebounds and 3 blocks in 123–117 win over the Charlotte Hornets.
 Gobert was named Defensive Player of the Year, after anchoring Minnesota's #1 ranked defense.
 This was the fourth time he won the award, which ties Dikembe Mutombo and Ben Wallace for the most in NBA history.
+Gobert also became the first player in Timberwolves’ history to win Defensive Player of the Year honors.

 On May 7, 2024, Gobert missed a significant playoff game against the Denver Nuggets due to the birth of his child.
 Despite his absence, the Timberwolves, led by Anthony Edwards and Karl-Anthony Towns, each scoring 27 points, managed to secure a 2–0 series lead over the defending champions, holding the Nuggets to a 34.9% shooting from the field.
 The Timberwolves reached the conference finals against the Dallas Mavericks, but lost in 5 games.
 Luka Dončić scored the game winning shot over Gobert in Game 2 after an Edwards turn-over.